Welcome to Subscribe On Youtube

 Description

-Given a number N, return true if and only if it is a confusing number, which satisfies the following condition:
+Given an integer n, return true if it is a confusing number, or false otherwise.

 Example 1: